20 Fun and Inspiring Character Writing Ideas

 - I’ve always found mannerisms and gestures fascinating.
 You often see the same mannerisms mirrored throughout a family or group of friends.
 In fiction, give each character his or her own unique gestures – biting the bottom lip, scratching one’s forehead, and tapping one’s toe on the floor are all good options.

 - Have you ever noticed that everyone you know has their own special way of talking?
-We each have a unique voice comprised of how we string words together, expressions that we frequently use, and our intonation.
+We each have a unique voice comprised of how we string words together, expressions we frequently use, and our intonation.
 You can make a character more realistic by simply giving the character a unique voice through dialogue.

 - Some of the best characters are extreme or over the top.
 Think of Luke Skywalker, Robin Hood, and Indiana Jones.
 These characters have strong personalities and are deeply driven by higher values and personal desires.
 Think about how your characters’ philosophies and goals shape their personalities.